Easy Fruit Cobbler

 Whisk together the scone mix and salt.
 In a separate bowl, or in a measuring cup, whisk together the butter and milk.
 Combine the dry and wet ingredients, stirring just until combined; the mixture doesn't have to be totally smooth.

 Using a heaped tablespoon cookie scoop, dollop the soft dough over the fruit in large blobs, leaving about 1/2" between them.
 Use any leftover dough to fill the in-between spaces.
-Sprinkle with sugar, if desired; sparkling white sugar is lovely, while sticky bun sugar will make a satiny, golden glaze.
+Sprinkle with sugar, if desired.

 Bake the cobbler as directed in the recipe above.